Absence & Attendance

 iPod & MP3 Players /Mobile Phones

 These are not allowed within the Academy and responsibility for the equipment rests entirely with you.
 Please respect the needs of other students.
 You must not walk around the Academy with these items visible.
 Anyone bringing in a mobile phone does so at their own risk.
 The Academy cannot accept responsibility for the loss or damage to such items.

 Mail & Telephone calls

 Messages for students may only be taken in emergencies and must be made via the main school switchboard.
 Post cannot be delivered on an individual basis (unless in an emergency).

 There are notice-boards in your Study Room.
 Please check these every day for information.
 There is space for you to use these boards to communicate with other students.
 Please ask the Head of Post 16 for permission to do so as a matter of courtesy.

 Post 16 Study Area

 This is one of the key focus areas for Post 16 life.
 This area is provided as a privilege not a right.
-They must be treated with care and respect and will be closed by the Assistant Principal of Post 16 it is neglected or abused.
+They must be treated with care and respect and will be closed if it is neglected or abused.